FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 I got a significant amount of help learning how to set up my pi and code in python from Brandt Beckerman, Niki Agrawal, and Ilan Mandel

+I'M STILL FINALIZING THIS PART OF THE LAB AS I WAS DELAYED IN GETTING MY GITHUB / TEXT EDITOR PROPERLY SET UP, I'VE BEEN WORKING WITH ILAN ALL WEEK.

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.